funvill/ArduinoBinaryClock/README.md

 - Talking about what to do next.

 **Equipment**.
-Please bring your own laptop.
-VHS does not have any spare laptops for you to use in this workshop.
-Parts

-All of the parts for this workshop will be available for you to borrow free of charge for the workshop.
-You can also bring your own equipment or you can also purchase the parts from VHS and take them home with you if you like.

 - Arduino and programing cable if required.
-(Arduino pro mini are available for $15 in the vending machine)
-- 30 LED string of, WS2812 RGB LEDs (A 30x LED 1 Meter strip can be purchased for $12 CND)
+- 30 LED string of, WS2812 RGB LEDs
-- Mini breadboard ($5)
+- Mini breadboard
-- 2x A button (free)
+- 2x A button
-- 2x resistors to debounce the button (free)
+- 2x resistors to debounce the button
 - A laptop.
 You must bring your own laptop for this workshop.
 We do not have any to spare.
-- 5V 1 Amp power supply ($20)
+- 5V 1 Amp power supply

 **Where to buy the parts from**